Ser-Avi/InfiniteTicTacToe/README.md

 # MegaTicTacToe

-This is a project I'm currently working on.
-The concept is to have a tic tac toe game where the user can pick the board size and how many in a row it takes to win.
+Play Tic-Tac-Toe with different-sized boards and win conditions!
+To use, grab a friend (or challenge your brain's other half?) and run the MegaTicTac.py file!

-The base tic-tac-toe game comes from the following guide: https://realpython.com/tic-tac-toe-python/
+This project was written by me, Ser-Avi, in Python using the TKinter interface.
+The base tic-tac-toe game was created based on this guide: https://realpython.com/tic-tac-toe-python/

-The project is currently done, I just need to update documentation like this readme.